 According to the Canada PR points calculator, you can get a maximum of 10 points for adaptability.
 These points can be earned by the principal applicant and their spouse/common-law partner who is immigrating with them.
 This includes the language level of your spouse/partner and their past studies.

 Your past work and studies within or outside Canada are also included in this category.
 You can also get points for arranged employment in Canada, or if you have a relative staying in Canada as a PR or citizen.
-The relative must be 18 years or older, and the nature of the relationship includes parents, grandparents, children, grandchild, the spouse/partner’s sibling, nice or nephew, or aunt or uncle.
+The relative must be 18 years or older, and the nature of the relationship includes parents, grandparents, children, grandchild, the spouse/partner’s sibling, niece or nephew, or aunt or uncle.

 Can RCICs Help You With Beating the Score?

 You can easily play with the calculator on your own and get a simple answer: eligible or not.
-In both ways, the hard work is ahead.
-You either need to improve to get accepted in the Express Entry pool or you if you can enter it, then you need to do your best with the CRS Score.
+In both ways, hard work is ahead.
+You either need to improve to get accepted in the Express Entry pool or if you can enter it, then you need to do your best with the CRS Score.

 Immigration Consultants can help you create an effective strategy for immigration and use all of the possible ways to improve your score and increase your chances to immigrate successfully.